 A parent wishing to move will not always give the notice prescribed by Tennessee law, which can create an emergency situation for the other parent.
 Even with notice, it may not be possible for the parents to come to an agreement concerning child relocation and parental visitation.
 A host of important, time-sensitive legal issues can arise, requiring legal advice.
 If you or the other parent of your child is attempting to relocate with your child, our firm can help.Hire an Experienced Child Relocation Lawyer in the Nashville Area

 We can ensure that your rights are protected, no matter the complexity of the child custody or visitation situation with which you are confronted.
 Amanda Raye Thornton can help with child custody, visitation, and relocation issues.
 As a Nashville child relocation attorney, she serves people in many areas of Middle Tennessee, including residents of Clarksville, Murfreesboro, McMinnville, Franklin, Brentwood, Lebanon, Fayetteville, Lewisburg, Springfield, and Columbia, as well as other communities in Davidson, Montgomery, Rutherford, Warren, Williamson, Wilson, Lincoln, Marshall, Robertson, and Maury Counties.
 We take pride in working with our clients within their financial means.
-We offer a free consultation with a divorce lawyer to assist you with learning about your legal options and how we may be able to assist you.
-Call Amanda Raye Thornton now at (615) 804-6684 or contact us online so that you can get started.
+Schedule a consultation with a divorce lawyer to assist you with learning about your legal options and how we may be able to assist you.
+Call Amanda Raye Thornton now at (615) 470-2222 or contact us online so that you can get started.